"It is possible to move men, through God, by prayer alone." - Hudson Taylor

 God has given us literally thousands of promises in His Word!
 They were given to us to claim in faith!
 Write them down and take them with you, or even better yet, memorize them so they’re always in your heart

 These tips have made a profound impact in my own personal prayer life.
 I've made access to some tools to help you with yours: prayer request cards, a booklet of Bible promises, and scripture promise cards so you can keep them with you!
-Just leave your name and email address to subscribe to the monthly newsletter (unsubscribe anytime) and receive the link right away!
+Just leave your name and email address to subscribe to the monthly Good Intentions Guide that will help you on your intentionality journey!